Kandy16/self-attentive-parser/README.md

 ```

 If a new image need to be built then use Dockerfile.
 Because of the above requirements, 'pytorch/pytorch:0.4.1-cuda9-cudnn7-runtime' image from Docker hub has been used in Dockerfile.
 If there is a need to use latest versions then please choose appropriate.
+Pull this repository and get into EVALB folder and run command 'make' to build executable.
+If 'make' utilitiy is not there then open the 'Makefile' and use gcc commands.
 ```sh
 $ sudo docker build --network=host --tag=self-attentive-parser:kandy-pc_v1 .

 (Use any name in the place of ’self-attentive-parser:kandy-pc_v1’)
 ```

 It is mandatory to get into docker container in interactive mode.
 ```sh
 $ sudo docker run -v /media/kandy/hdd/master-thesis/constituency-parsing/self-attentive-parser/repository/:/app/models1 -it self-attentive-parser:kandy-pc_v1 sh

   -v - used to mount host directory into container.
 It is of format host_directory:container_directory.
 Use absolute path for both the directories
   -it - puts in container in interactive mode sh - the shell that it puts